Fivell/policies/src/pages/policies/3rd_party_policy.md

 sortField: 2100
 ---

-# 21. 3rd Party Policy

 Versionista makes every effort to assure all 3rd party organizations are compliant and do not compromise the integrity, security, and privacy of Versionista or Versionista Customer data.
 3rd Parties include Customers, Partners, Subcontractors, and Contracted Developers.

-## 21.1 Applicable Standards
+## Applicable Standards

-### 21.1.1 Applicable Standards from the HITRUST Common Security Framework
+### Applicable Standards from the HITRUST Common Security Framework

 - 05.i - Identification of Risks Related to External Parties
 - 05.k - Addressing Security in Third Party Agreements